svanderbleek/cqrs-hypergraph-spec-propagators/README.md

 > Unfortunately, feature models are difficult to build and evolve.
 Features need to be identified, grouped, organized in a hierarchy, and mapped to software assets.
 Also, dependencies between features need to be declared.
 While feature models have been the subject of three decades of research, resulting in many feature-modeling notations together with automated analysis and configuration techniques, a generic set of principles for engineering feature models is still missing.
 It is not even clear whether feature models could be engineered using recurrent principles.
 Our work shows that such principles in fact exist.

+* Dynamically Discovering Likely Program Invariants https://asa.iti.kit.edu/daikon.pdf

+* Early Identification of Incompatibilities in Multi-component Upgrades

+* Model-Based Testing of Breaking Changes in Node.js Libraries

+> This paper presents a model-based variant of type regression testing.
+Instead of comparing API models of a library before and after an update, it finds breaking changes by automatically generating tests from a reusable API model.
+Experiments show that this new approach significantly improves scalability: it runs faster, and it can find breaking changes in more libraries.

+> An API model is a triple (π, σ, ρ).
+We first explainπ, which is map of the form π : Path → Type that associates types with elements of a library API.
+The set Path consists of dynamic access paths, each being a sequence of actions, as described in the following grammar by p and α, respectively.

+* ARIANE : Automated Re-Documentation to Improve software Architecture uNderstanding and Evolution

+> This re-documentation is performed from the analysis of both object-oriented code and project deployment descriptors.
+The re-documentation process targets the Dedal architecture language which is especially tailored for managing and driving software evolution.
+Another highly important aspect of software documentation relates to the way concepts are versioned.
+Indeed, in many approaches and actual version control systems such as GitHub, files are versioned in an agnostic manner.
+This way of versioning keeps track of any file history.
+However, no information can be provided on the nature of the new version, and especially regarding software backward-compatibility with previous versions.
+This thesis thus proposes a formal way to version software architectures, based on the use of the Dedal architecture description language which provides a set of formal properties.
+It enables to automatically analyze versions in terms of substitutability, version propagation and proposes an automatic way for incrementing version tags so that their semantics corrrespond to actual evolution impact.

 ## Future Direction

 * QuickREST: Property-based Test Generation of OpenAPI-Described RESTful APIs https://arxiv.org/pdf/1912.09686